BlvckYuppie/InTheWorld/feedback.md

 **2: Performing**
 >App functions with minimal or no errors and is deployed on github pages

 I dig the app!
 It's a fully functional trivia game that keeps track of your score and displays a particular ending depending on that score.
-You've got it deployed too.
 Some additional features you can think about now are adding a timer, displaying a score and giving the user the option to restart the game.

+I can't seem to load your deployed app -- it causes my browser to crash.
+Might be stuck in an infinite loop or something.
+Is there anything about your `gh-pages` Javascript that's different from your master?

 ## Code Quality
 **1: Progressing**